 The Baixa area of Porto includes a number of well-known neighborhoods, such as Ribeira and Miragaia.

-There are few views in Porto which exemplify its beauty better than those of Ribeira.
-The Ribeira neighborhood in Porto is so-called because it lies next to the river Douro, and every photo looks fit for a postcard.
-Neighboring Miragaia is equally beautiful, and known for being particularly lively during São João, the traditional street party that takes place in Porto in June.
+There are few views in Porto that exemplify its beauty better than those of Ribeira.
+The Ribeira neighborhood in Porto is so-called because it lies next to the Douro River, and every photo looks fit for a postcard.
+Neighboring Miragaia is equally beautiful and known for being particularly lively during São João, the traditional street party that takes place in Porto in June.

 This is where you can eat sardines and drink the best of Portuguese wine as you watch the sunset over the river.
 As one of the most historic neighborhoods in Porto, its colorful old houses and cobbled streets will charm any visitor.

 This centrally located neighborhood is close to everything you might need.
-It’s walking distance from the center, as well as the bars, restaurants, and nightclubs.
-It also a number of different metro stations, making public transport easy.
+It’s within walking distance from the center, as well as the bars, restaurants, and nightclubs.
+It also has a number of different metro stations, making getting around easy.